fyrox-book/fyrox-book.github.io/src/fyrox/animation/animation.md

                                          +-------------+
  ```

- Here we have Walk, Idle, Run states which uses different sources of poses:
+ Here we have Walk, Idle and Run states which use different sources of poses:
- - Walk - is most complicated here - it uses result of blending between
+ - Walk - is the most complicated here - it uses result of blending between
    Aim and Walk animations with different weights.
 This is useful if your
    character can only walk or can walk *and* aim at the same time.
 Desired pose
    determined by Walk Weight and Aim Weight parameters combination.
- - Run and idle both directly uses animation as pose source.
+ - Run and idle both directly use animation as pose source.

  There are four transitions between three states each with its own rule.
 Rule
  is just Rule parameter which can have boolean value that indicates that transition